openid/fapi/fapi-2_0-attacker-model.md

 user's browser/app/OS with a larger attack surface.
 This demands for a more fine-grained analysis.

-**Note:** For the authorization endpoint, it is assumed that the attacker can only passively read messages, whereas for the token and resource endpoints, it is assumed that the attacker can also tamper with messages.
-Since messages to and from the authorization endpoint are sent through the user's browser and the attacker can redirect the user to arbitrary URLs anyway (see A1), the attacker can already redirect the user to faked/spoofed authorization request and response URLs.
-At the same time, while leakages from the authorization request or response are very common in practice, a fully compromised connection to the authorization endpoint is not.
-Most user authentication schemes would be broken in this setting, undermining the security completely.
+**Note:** For the authorization and resource endpoints, it is assumed that the attacker can only passively read messages, whereas for the token endpoint, it is assumed that the attacker can also tamper with messages.
+The underlying assumption is that leakages from the authorization request or response are very common in practice and leakages of the resource request are possible, but a fully compromised connection to either endpoint is very unlikely.
+In particular for the authorization endpoint, a fully compromised connection would undermine the security of most authentication/authorization schemes, including OAuth.

-### A3a - Read Authorization Request
+### A3 - Read and Intercept Authorization Request

-The capabilities of the web attacker, but can also read the authorization request sent in the front channel from a user's browser to the authorization server.
+The capabilities of the web attacker, but can also read and possibly intercept the authorization request sent in the front channel from a user's browser to the authorization server.
 This might happen on mobile operating systems (where apps can register for URLs), on all operating systems through the browser history, or due to